HackerExperience/specs/hackerexperience2/contributing.md

 ## English Speakers

 Our in-house team is based in Brazil and we are not native English speakers.
-This means that many of our texts, documents, articles, tasks have grammar errors, typos or misspellings.
+This means that many of our texts, documents, articles, tasks have grammar errors and typos, or are hard to understand.

+Through our Documentation website, we have *Improve this page* on each document.
+If you can

 ## Others / Non-technical / Everyone / Anyone
 Stuff that doesn't require specific knowledge (so **anyone** can help).